albbus-stack/t3-cua-tools/README.md

 Input the new component name in CapitalizedCamelCase.
 Subsequently this command will generate a new component under the `packages/ui/src/components` folder.
 After that it will open the new `{ComponentName}.tsx` file for you to modify.

-### New Route
+### New API Route

-Input the new route name in lowercaseCamelCase.
+Input the new API route name in lowercaseCamelCase.
 Subsequently this command will generate a new router in the `packages/api/src/router` folder and add that to the `index.ts` router.
 After that it will open the new `{routeName.ts}` file for you to modify.